The Detroit News: History

 In February 2014, the DMP announced its offices along with those of The News and the Free Press would move from the West Lafayette building to six floors in both the old and new sections of the former Federal Reserve building at 160 West Fort Street.
 The partnership expected to place signs on the exterior similar to those on the former offices.
 The move took place October 24–27, 2014.

 In December 2024, The Detroit News moved to the historic Albert Kahn-designed former Cadillac showroom at 6001 Cass Avenue, which was built in 1920.

-In January 2025, Gannett, managing partner of DMP, announced that the Sterling Heights printing plant that produced The News and Free Press would shutter after the production run August 3 and production would move to other Gannett facilities.
+In January 2025, Gannett (now USA Today Co.) announced that the Sterling Heights plant that printed The News and Free Press would close after the production run August 3, and printing would move to other Gannett facilities.

+In June 2025, it was subsequently announced that the Detroit Media Partnership would be dissolved, with MediaNews Group and Gannett respectively operating the Detroit News and Free Press independently effective December 28, 2025.
+The Detroit News announced that it would reinstate a Sunday edition beginning January 18, 2026, and the paper also began to collaborate with its sister publications The Macomb Daily and The Oakland Press.
+The Sunday edition was later delayed indefinitely.
+On January 26, 2026, USA Today Co. announced that it would acquire The Detroit News, putting both papers under common ownership.
+The sale was completed on January 31.

+Politics

-Editorially, The News is considered more conservative than the Free Press.
-However, it considers itself libertarian.
-In an editorial statement printed in 1958, The News described itself as consistently conservative on economic issues and consistently liberal on civil liberties issues.
-It has never endorsed a Democrat for president, and has only failed to endorse a Republican presidential candidate five times: twice during the Franklin D. Roosevelt era; in 2004, when it did not endorse George W. Bush for re-election; in 2016, when it endorsed Libertarian Party nominee Gary Johnson rather than Republican nominee Donald Trump, and in 2020, when it continued to withhold its endorsement from Trump and did not endorse a candidate.
+The News describes itself as "a conservative newspaper since its founding in 1873."
+In 1958, The News described itself as consistently conservative on economic issues and consistently liberal on civil liberties issues.
+It has never endorsed a Democratic candidate for president, and has only failed to endorse a Republican presidential candidate six times: twice during the Franklin D. Roosevelt era; in 2004, when it did not endorse George W. Bush for re-election; in 2016, when it endorsed Libertarian Party nominee Gary Johnson rather than Republican nominee Donald Trump, and in 2020 and 2024, when it continued to withhold its endorsement from Trump and did not endorse a candidate.

 Staff

-The staff of The Detroit News includes editorial page columnists Nolan Finley, Kaitlyn Buss and Bankole Thompson; food critic Melody Baetens; sports columnists Bob Wojnowski and John Niyo; sportswriters Angelique Chengelis, Tony Paul, Chris McCosky, Rod Beard, David Goricki, Nolan Bianchi, Ted Kulfan and James Hawkins; auto critic Henry Payne and business columnist Daniel Howes.
+The staff of The Detroit News includes editorial page columnists Nolan Finley, Kaitlyn Buss and Bankole Thompson; food critic Melody Baetens; sports columnists Bob Wojnowski and John Niyo; sportswriters Angelique Chengelis, Tony Paul, Chris McCosky, Rod Beard, Nolan Bianchi, Ted Kulfan and James Hawkins; auto critic Henry Payne and business columnist Daniel Howes.
+Previous staff members include sportswriter David Goricki.

 The staff also includes metro reporter Robert Snell, who was named Michigan Journalist of the Year in 2014, 2018, and 2020 by the Detroit chapter of the Society of Professional Journalists.